alanwakeddd/pokemon/README.md

 <li>Yichi Zhang (N19888469) <br/></li>
 <li>Xintong Song (N13489466) <br/></li>
 </ul>
 <p>This problem is actually a multi-classification problem.
 One of the primary limitations of the original project is the small amount of training data.
-I tested on various images and at times the classifications were incorrect.
-When this happened, the input image + network more closely and found that the color(s) most dominant in the image influence the classification dramatically. </p>
+We tested on various images and at times the classifications were incorrect.
+When this happened, we inspected the input images and network more closely and found that the most dominant color(s) in the image influence the classification dramatically. </p>

 <p>Firstly, we decided to build a new and bigger dataset.<br />
 Because there are only limited number of pokemon pictures on flicker, we use  [Google Image](https://www.pyimagesearch.com/2017/12/04/how-to-create-a-deep-learning-dataset-using-google-images/) to build our dataset. </p>